 There are two of these available in my shop, but I think I’m going to keep one.
 Fair enough?

-Now, my Christmas gift to you is a FREE Printable that I created some years ago and we hang it every year to remind us of the meaning behind the season.
+Now, my Christmas gift to you is a FREE Printable (see below) that I created some years ago and we hang it every year to remind us of the meaning behind the season.

-The banner image is on a white background for those who would like that choice, but I printed mine on a vanilla colored cardstack, and cut out with scalloped scissors.
+The banner image is on a white background for those who would like that choice, but I printed mine on a vanilla colored cardstock, and cut out with scalloped scissors.
 Then, just hole punch the corners and thread a piece of twin through for hanging.

 To add more aged appeal, I used a cotton ball with a dark brown ink pad to lightly dab the edges, like I did for my faux cotton stems.

-May you be truly blessed this holiday season and have the best Christ-centered Christmas this year!
+Many blessings to you this holiday season and may you have the best Christ-centered Christmas this year!